Dallinger/Dallinger/docs/source/developing_dallinger_setup_guide.rst

 Ubuntu 18.04 LTS ships with Python 3.6.

 Ubuntu 16.04 LTS ships with Python 3.5, while Ubuntu 14.04 LTS ships with Python 3.4.
-In case you are using one of these distributions of Ubuntu, you can use dallinger with Python 2.7 or upgrade to the latest Python 3.x on your own.

-(All three of these Ubuntu versions also provide a version of Python 2.7)
+In case you are using one of these distributions of Ubuntu, you will need to upgrade to the latest Python 3.x on your own.

 If you do not have Python 3 installed, you can install it from the `Python website <https://www.python.org/downloads/>`__.